Proven-Paradox/shaper-system/Handbook.md

 * **Depth.** A lot of focus has gone into the *game* part of this roleplaying game.
 Building a character sheet presents players with strategic choices on how to spend resources.
 Combat rewards tactical thinking and teamwork.
 A character's non-combat options allow players to flesh out what kind of person their character is.
 * **Freedom.** The rules have been written to allow players to describe their actions however they want.
 There are not (and never will be) any rules that restrain what your character looks like in this book.
 While the abilities and skills on your character sheet and the details of your settings' game may make some implications, characters' appearances are ultimately decided by their players.
 The rules describe *what* a character can do, but that character's player describes *how* they do it.

-## What you Need to Play
-### Required:
-* An Arbiter.
-This is S3's term for game master; the person running everything other than the heroes.
-* At least one player.
-* Access to this page: https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md
-* Each player will need a [Character sheet](https://docs.google.com/spreadsheets/d/1SpLmm85PxUhJBP4AtJBr99vJqZO9HvnlGro7OmUJT9A/edit?usp=sharing)
-* A pair of 10-sided dice for each player (also called d10s). *ALL* rolls in S3 are made with d10s; any time "die" or "dice" are referenced in the rules, it is always a d10.
-  * Alternatively a random number generator, which can be found for free online.
-* If you're playing face to face, Pencil and paper.
-(Do not use pen or something you can’t easily erase.)

-### Recommended but not vital:
-* A play mat with grid sections large enough to house multiple characters or a dry erase surface to help keep track of character positions
-* A notebook for each player to write personal notes in
-* The Arbiter can refer to the [Adversaries and Monsters page](https://github.com/Proven-Paradox/shaper-system/blob/main/Adversaries-and-Monsters.md#adversaries-and-monsters) for pre-created enemies to pit players against.

-### Totally optional, but maybe fun:
-* Miniatures to represent characters in combat
-* A deck of playing cards or tarot cards (just in case a card game breaks out)
-* Props to illustrate circumstances on the battlefield

 ### Contact/Social Media
 If you want to get in contact with me, you can email me at ProvenParadox@gmail.com, find me on Mastodon at @Proven_Paradox@mastodon.gamedev.place, or join the S3 Discord: [Link](https://discord.gg/ubefmR2bNh).